 If not, and you want to write for MG readers, start learning these popular authors writing in the market today.
 Begin reading their books, especially, the sorts of books you’d like to be writing yourself.

 Children aren’t hypocrites, and they won’t wait for pace to pick up or give a book a chance if they’re not gripped immediately.
-Agents, publishers, librarians – the curators and ‘gatekeepers’ of children’s’ fiction – will be thinking along these lines.
+Agents, librarians, and Middle grade fiction publishers – the curators and ‘gatekeepers’ of children’s’ fiction – will be thinking along these lines.

 You’ll need to know what books prospective readers are reading, so understand these titles to understand your audience.
 Popular books are reflective of tastes.
 What common themes are there?
 Which characters seem to appeal, and which common elements do you sense are enjoyed, and which could you emulate yourself?